ZG1119/COMP3016-CW1/README.md

   Input: Press 'a', 'd', 'w', 's' keys to move the player in different directions.<br>
   Expected Outcome: The player should move left, right, up, and down respectively.
 The player does not move beyond the game boundaries.<br>

-- 2.**Movement Test: √**<br>
+- 2.**Shooting Test: √**<br>
   Input: Press the space key to shoot bullets.<br>
-  Expected Outcome: Bullets should be added to the game, and their position should be updated in subsequent frames.<br>
+  Expected Outcome: Bullets should be added to the game, and their position should be updated in subsequent frames.
+When the bullet hits the enemy, the enemy is eliminated, and the bullet disappears.
+When the bullet hits the map boundary, the bullet disappears.<br>

+- 3.**Collision Test: √**<br>
+  Input: “Make the player collide with the enemy.<br>
+  Expected Outcome: The player's health should decrease, and the game should end if the player's health reaches zero.<br>

 ## Further Details